oscarpobletes/BlueATM/README.md

 2. Import the project into NetBeans IDE.

 3. Create a MySQL database for the application.
-You can use the provided `DDL.sql`and `DML.sql` files in the "Mysql_workbench" directory to set up the database schema.
+You can use the provided `DDL.sql`and `DML.sql` files in the **Mysql_workbench** directory to set up the database schema.

 4. Update the database connection details in the `Database_atm.java` file located in the "Blue_ATM" directory to match your MySQL server settings.